What about “extremists”?

 Do more voters vote for far-right parties in countries with proportional representation?

 People are NOT more likely to vote for far-right parties if they live a country with a proportional system.
 PR does not make voters more likely to flock to the extremes.

 - A study looking at 13 anti-immigrant parties over 10 years found “the effect of proportional representation turns out to be not significant” (Van Der Brugh, 2005)

 Do small far-right parties have more seats in countries with proportional systems than in countries with winner-take-all systems?

-New Zealand, Scotland, Germany, Ireland…using proportional systems similar to those recommended for Canada don’t tend to result in any more parties with seats than Canada has right now (see Fact Check on number of parties with seats and fringe parties).
+New Zealand, Scotland, Germany, Ireland…using proportional systems similar to those recommended for Canada don’t have any more parties with seats than Canada has.
+(IMPORTANT: see Fact Check on number of parties with seats and fringe parties).

 How much power does the far-right have in different electoral systems?